Accounts Receivable Financing

 1. Invoice Factoring for Accounts Receivable Financing

-This type of accounts receivable financing allows you to get an advance of invoices sent to clients/customers of up to 95% percent outstanding invoices value.
-When your customer pays on their terms, the remaining balance of the invoice is paid to you, minus a small fee business's outstanding invoices.
-An Invoice finance company will advance a set amount of the unpaid invoices based on an invoice advance financing agreement and then collect directly from the client or customer for the unpaid portion.
-Unpaid invoices can be a huge burden on overall success — but we offer access to accounts receivable factoring that can help you leverage outstanding invoices to achieve your goals.
+This type of accounts receivable financing factoring allows you to get an advance of invoices sent to clients/customers of up to 95% percent outstanding invoices value.
+An Invoice finance company will advance a set amount at time of issuance of invoice to issuer based on an invoice advance financing agreement and then collect directly from the client or customer for the unpaid portion.
+This option accelerates the businesses accounts receivable which improves cash flow.

 Invoice Financing: Product Overview